SCOPE-FE: Structured Control of Operator and Pairwise Exploration for Feature Engineering via Quality-Aware Candidate-Space Reduction: Similarity Measures and Implementation Details

-For two categorical features, we employ the bias-corrected Cramér’s V statistic, which extends the chi-square test of independence to a normalized $[0, 1]$ measure of association.
-The raw chi-square statistic is first computed from the contingency table and then corrected for the upward bias induced by small samples:
+\textit{Categorical--categorical.} We use the bias-corrected Cram\'er's V statistic, which extends the chi-square test of independence to a normalized $[0,1]$ measure of association.
+With $r,k$ the contingency-table dimensions and $n$ the sample size,